 Production of food from animals is typically much less efficient than the production of vegetables, grains, and fruits due to the amount of land required to raise livestock instead of food crops.
 Pepperdine University values personal choice and provides vegetarian options at every meal.
-Currently, 20% of all meals served in the cafeteria are vegetarian.

 Local & Organic Fresh Produce Boxes Available at Pepperdine

 In order to provide our community additional healthy food options, Pepperdine University is proud to partner with Farm Fresh To You, which provides local organic produce from a farm in the Imperial Valley.
 The produce is fresh, picked daily, and arrives at Pepperdine University every Wednesday.
 You can customize the selection of fruits and veggies as well as the frequency of your pick-up from weekly to monthly.
 Order directly through their website: www.farmfreshtoyou.com and use promo code: 4866.

 Pepperdine utilizes a point system for students to buy their meals throughout the year, instead of an open buffet style, significantly reducing the amount of food waste.
 Dining services provides non-disposable plates and cutlery thereby minimizing the use of disposable items.
 Users of our dining facilities are encouraged not to take disposable containers and cutlery unless they are taking their meals off-site.